Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Questions.md

 Dual Inline Package is a single memory chip with two rows of pins.
 Single Inline Memory Module is a single board with multiple chips with a single row of pins, usually 30 or 72.
 Dual Inline Memory Module is a SIMM with two rows of pins.
-Small Outline DIMM is a condensed version of a DIMM
+Small Outline DIMM is a condensed version of a DIMM used in mobile devices

 13. What are the benefits of DDR4 SDRAM?
 (1.2.4.3)
 It has quadruple the storage of it previous iteration, decreases the voltage to 1.1v, and advanced ECC that can correct multiple errors.